geektcp/dumi-theme-karinpoky/example/docs/config/base.en-US.md

 title: Base
 ---

-`dumi-theme-antd` In order to better adapt to the theme style of the antd v5 official website, some unique fields have been added and placed in the `themeConfig` field of the `dumi` theme configuration item.
+`dumi-theme-karinpoky` In order to better adapt to the theme style of the karinpoky v1 official website, some unique fields have been added and placed in the `themeConfig` field of the `dumi` theme configuration item.
 The specific configuration fields are as follows:

 ## Basic Configuration